Onnonnonn/Python-3.7---SMTP-Send-Mail/README.md

 # Python-3.7---SMTP-Send-Mail
-use Python3.7 to write a send mail program
+use Python3.7 to write a simple send mail program

+any problem please command below